DeepONet for Solving Nonlinear Partial Differential Equations with Physics-Informed Training: Conclusion

-\section{CONCLUSION}
+{Although the present bound is informative, it is not optimal with respect to the choice of sampling points.
+Achieving the nearly optimal generalization error would require controlling higher‑order terms in the generalization gap, as in the analysis of \citet{gyorfi2002distribution}.
+We leave this refinement to future work.}

+\section{Conclusion}

-In this paper, we estimated the generalization error of DeepONet in Sobolev training, demonstrating that the deep structure of DeepONet can provide significant benefits at the approximation level, especially in the branch network.
-Additionally, we showed that the classical DeepONet \cite{lu2021deep} still achieves strong approximation capabilities in Sobolev training, meaning it can approximate not only the solution itself but also the derivatives of the solutions when applied to solving PDEs.
-This work fills a gap by providing error estimations for a wide range of physics-informed machine learning models and applications.
-Several open questions remain for future work.
-First, while our results show that a deep structure improves the approximation rate of DeepONet, training deep networks can be challenging.
-Thus, there is still an open question regarding strategies for choosing between deep and shallow neural networks.
-In \cite{yangdeeper}, this problem is addressed for function learning, but the solution for operator learning remains unexplored.
-Furthermore, this paper focuses exclusively on DeepONet, and whether similar results can be obtained for other network architectures remains an open question.
+In this paper, we estimated the generalization error of DeepONet in physics-informed training, demonstrating that the deep structure of DeepONet offers significant benefits at the approximation level, particularly in the branch network.
+Additionally, we showed that the classical DeepONet \cite{lu2021deep} retains strong approximation capabilities in physics-informed training.
+This means it can approximate not only the solution itself but also the derivatives of the solution when applied to solving PDEs.
+Furthermore, we derived bounds on the pseudo-dimension of DeepONet, including its derivatives.

+This work addresses a critical gap by providing {error estimates} applicable to a wide range of physics-informed machine learning models and applications.
+However, several open questions remain for future research.
+First, while our results indicate that a deep structure enhances the approximation rate of DeepONet, training deep networks can be challenging.
+This raises the unresolved question of how to balance the trade-off between deep and shallow neural networks.
+In \cite{yangdeeper}, this problem was explored for function learning, but its solution for operator learning remains unexplored.
+Second, our results show that the branch network requires a more complex structure than the trunk network in most cases.
+Therefore, future work should focus on designing sampling strategies \cite{luo2025imbalanced} and training methods \cite{chen2025automatic,chen2024quantifying,chen2025learn} that place greater emphasis on the branch network.

+Additionally, this paper focuses solely on DeepONet, leaving open the question of whether similar results can be extended to other network architectures. {For example, consider the class of {shallow neural operators} with \(p\) neurons mapping between Banach spaces \(\mathcal{X}\) and \(\mathcal{Y}\):